The Board of Accountancy (Board) was established by Laws 1919, Chapter 57. Statutory authority for the Board is found at A.R.S. §§32-701 et seq.

 The Board was established in 1919 to regulate the practice of certified public accounting in Arizona.
 The Board originally consisted of three members, appointed by the Governor for staggered terms of three years.
 The Board had the power to determine the qualifications of people applying to become certified public accountants (CPA), to administer the examination, to waive the examination for qualified applicants, to decide whether to recognize CPA certificates from other states, to revoke a certificate, to prosecute people falsely claiming to be certified, and to prosecute certified CPAs who falsify records and audits.
 See Laws 1919, Chapter 57.

 Laws 1922, Chapter 35, §149 required all fees and moneys received by the Board to be paid into the State General Fund.
 Additionally, all expenses, salaries, and costs incurred by the Board were to be paid from the General Fund.
-The sections relating to the Board were codified in the 1928 Arizona Revised Code, Chapter 58, Article 5, sections 2527 through 2532.
+The sections relating to the Board were codified in the 1928 Revised Statutes of Arizona, Chapter 58, Article 5, sections 2527 through 2532.

 Laws 1933, Chapter 45, repealed Article 5 of Chapter 58 of the 1928 Revised Code and enacted a new Chapter 58, Article 5, establishing the Board of Accountancy.
 The reenacted Board consisted of five members, appointed by the Governor, for staggered terms of five years.
 Board members were also required to be citizens and residents of the state, a CPA under the Act or otherwise qualified according to law.
 This law reorganized Article 5 which defined the term “CPA”; provided that information acquired by accountants was considered confidential; and added more detail on examinations, waiver rules and procedures.
 These sections were codified at Chapter 58, Article 5, §§2527 through 2532 in the 1934 Supplement to the 1928 Revised Code.